Crissium/SilverDict/README.md

 ### Issue backlog

 - [ ] Make the dialogues children of the root element (How can I do this with nested dialogues?)
+- [ ] Allow searching for selection in new tab on mobile

 ## Usage